 \ Comparison between projector models with equivalent features.
-Data provided by Casio Computer Co., Ltd. Applicability to Other Countries ■ Global trend of projector light sources In 2016, global sales volume of mercury-free projectors was only 8% of the total projector sales volume.
-However, global awareness of the mercury problem has increased due to the entry into force of the Minamata Convention in 2017, and because of technological innovation such as smaller product size and higher brightness, currently nearly 20% of global projector sales consists of mercury-free projectors.
+Data provided by Casio Computer Co., Ltd Applicability to Other Countries ■ Global trend of projector light sources In 2016, global sales volume of mercury-free projectors was only 8% of the total projector sales volume.
+However, global awareness of the mercury problem has increased due to the entry into force of the Minamata Convention in 2017, and because of technological innovation such as smaller product size and higher brightness, currently, approximately quarter of the projectors sold worldwide are mercury-free, and the proportion is increasing every year.
 The laser and LED hybrid light source projector made in Japan is currently being used in over 70 countries worldwide.